sepro/LSTrAP/README.md

 ## Configuration of LSTrAP

 After copying the templates, **config.ini** needs to be set up to run on your system.
-It requires the path to Trimmomatic's jar and the modules where Bowtie, Tophat ... are installed in.
+It requires the path to Trimmomatic's jar and the modules where Bowtie, Tophat ... are installed in (if the [modules](http://modules.sourceforge.net/) environment is used.

 The location of the transcriptome data, the refrence genome and a few per-species options need to be defined in **data.ini**.